syncfusion-content/wpf-docs/wpf/TabControl/DataBinding.md

 {% endtabs %}

-Here, Model class defined with Content property and ViewModel class has the collection of TabControl properties.
+Here, Model class defined with Content property and ViewModel class has `ItemsSource` property of type `ObservableCollection<Model>`.

 **Model.cs:**